 With more than half a century of association with Shantha, I can state that she did her very best in carrying out her duties, religiously and with absolute sincerity.
 At times I used to get copies of her letters and reports that she sent to other higher institutions.
 It was always a pleasure to read those communications.
 What an analytical mind she had, just like her husband.
 The choice of her words, her analysis and conclusions and the recommendations she forwarded were inspiring.

-Counselor Shantha speaks at the conference of Auxiliary Board Members and their Assistance in Port Dickson, 1988
+Counselor Shantha speaks at the conference with her Auxiliary Board Members and their Assistants in Port Dickson, 1988

 Counselor Shantha and Dr. Chellie Sundram cutting a ribbon to open the Chellie Sundram’s Institute for Children Class in Penang, 1991.